What is the Common Cause Research Project?

 There are a number of ways you can do this:

-- Visit the Common Cause Research website where you will find updates and information about the project, future events and activities as they get under way.
+- On this website you will find updates and information about the project, future events and activities as they get under way.

 - Complete the survey that will run from January to map past and present research collaborations between universities and Black and minority ethnic communities in Arts and Humanities research in the UK.
 Collaborative projects highlighted through the survey will be included in an online resource of projects to create an archive and help others gain insights from the work undertaken.